 Target two to three key places a day, map their locations and enjoy them.
 You may see a few smaller museums that are closed by.
 Remember, this is not the Amazing Race; you still want to be able to have a meaningful experience after all.

 What should I cover?
-The card covers about 87 attractions and museums that most of them are located in the city, but also in the outskirts.
+The card covers about 87 attractions and museums that most of which are located in the city, but also in the outskirts.
 If you read on, you would know that I will highly recommend the Louisiana Museum of Modern Art; if you visit the city in summer, go to the Tivoli Garden in the evening; climb up the City Hall, visit at least one castle and palaces, and also a few of the museums that I am going to recommend in the following.

 Getting around Copenhagen is really easy.
 Copenhagen is very bike-friendly and some hostels and hotels offer free bike rental for guests.
 It would be a pleasant and great experience to explore the city center on a bike during summer.
 In winter, take the metro as it has 4 lines and 39 stations that cover basically all places in the city.
 The metro services are punctual and reliable, and they are really easy to navigate as well; it is basically impossible to get lost with a map on hand.
 To explore further places, outside of the city, hop on an S-train and you will get there.
 There are 7 lines and 85 stations and they are color-coded like rainbows.
 The train runs less frequently than the metro (about 20-30 minutes) but it still gets you to places effectively, usually within an hour.